-Air sealing is open cell spray foams real advantage over regular fiberglass or blown cellulose insulations.
-Modern building codes are requiring builders to provide insulation and an air barrier in construction projects.
-Open cell fulfills both requirements in one, cost effective pass.
+Superior air sealing is open cell spray foam’s real advantage over regular fiberglass or blown cellulose insulations.
+Modern building codes require builders to provide insulation and an air barrier in construction projects.
+Open cell spray foam insulation fulfills both requirements in a cost-effective manner.

 2. Dust and Pollen Reduction

 Another advantage of the air-sealing capabilities of open cell spray foam is that it can reduce the amount of dust and pollen getting into a home.
 Customers have reported they do not have to dust their homes as frequently because of this unique benefit of open cell spray foam.

 Not only does open cell spray foam work great as both an insulation and air barrier, it is also great at reducing sound transfer.
 We have utilized open cell spray foam in home theaters, bedrooms, laundry rooms, offices, and between floors to reduce sound transfer.
 Many customers comment after installation how quiet their home is.

 Where can you install open cell spray foam insulation?